sociomantic-tsunami/libdrizzle-redux/docs/api/binlog.rst

    This defines the function that will be supplied to accept binlog errors

    :param error: The :c:type:`drizzle_return_t` for the error (or :py:const:`DRIZZLE_RETURN_EOF` when all events have been retrieved
-   :param con: The connection object the error occured on
+   :param con: The connection object the error occurred on
    :param context: A user defined pointer supplied in :c:func:`drizzle_binlog_init`

 Functions